MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

    | Msg 8114, Level 16, State 5, Line 5|
    | Error converting data type varchar to numeric.|

-## Return to Microsoft Learn

-When you've finished the exercise, complete the knowledge check-in Microsoft Learn.
-When the link above opens in another browser tab, return to this one to end the lab environment.

 ## Challenges

 Now it's time to try using what you've learnt.